 a.
-Rehabilitation of existing structures; and Rehabilitation and Refinancing to permit or continue affordability under 24 CFR 92.252.
+Rehabilitation of existing structures; and

+Rehabilitation and Refinancing to permit or continue affordability under 24 CFR 92.252.

 Rehabilitation must be the primary eligible activity requiring at least \$30,000 of required rehabilitation costs per unit.
-A CNA must be provided by an unrelated Professional CNA provider to include a unit by unit breakdown and budget at time of application.
+A CNA must be provided by an unaffiliated third party, such as a licensed architect or engineer to include a unit by unit breakdown and budget at time of application.
 The CNA must include an estimate of the remaining useful life of major systems and estimates of replacement costs.
 Major systems include: structural support, roofing, cladding, weather proofing (windows, doors, siding, and gutters), plumbing, electrical and heating, ventilations, and air conditioning.
 The Project's on-site work and rehabilitation budget must not exceed 110% of the CNA proposed budget for recommended improvements.
 Rehabilitation may include adding rooms outside the existing walls of a structure, but adding a housing unit is considered new construction.